SGAG Logo

 Copyright: 1965

-First published in This Week, August 15, 1965. *Likely the source for Chapter 16 of Legacy of Danger.
+First published in This Week, August 15, 1965. *The source for Chapter 16 of Legacy of Danger.

 An innocent letter Selena Mead's father had sent an old friend some time back could be misinterpreted if only a part were released.
 As he prepares to fly to Geneva to help solidify a new treaty, he is being blackmailed - skip the trip or have your reputation sullied.
 Selena Mead is determined to keep that from happening.